learn-co-students/rails-url-helpers-lab-v-000/README.md

 ## Instructions

 In this lab you will be building out the Student management dashboard for the Flatiron School by starting to integrate the ability to link between pages.
-Four tests are currently passing, and the rest need implementation code to start passing.
+Two tests are currently passing, and the rest need implementation code to start passing.
 In order to complete this lab, you will need to complete the following tasks:

 - A user should be able to navigate to `/students` to view all of the students.